 • Evidence from satellite and weather balloon soundings suggests that the atmosphere has warmed considerably less than greenhouse theory suggests.
-There is a disparity between the surface temperature measurements, which cover only a small fraction of the Earth but show sustained warming, and these measurements, which cover the whole atmosphere and show only a very slight warming.
+These measurements, which cover the whole atmosphere and show only a very slight warming, show a disparity with the surface temperature measurements, which cover only a small fraction of the Earth but show sustained warming.